ADHD; Focus & Executive Function: A Neuroscience Guide

 You do not need a perfect wellness plan.
 You do need a few basics, such as:

-- Some movement most days, even if it is short
+• Some movement most days, even if the movement is short

 These simple steps give your ADHD brain a better chance to use the focus and executive function you have.